mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.4/index.md

     You can restart the `systemd` process on the nodes affected to restore proper network connectivity.
 This fix is related to the mitigation of a networking issue caused by a secure socket layer (SSL) deadlock in the Erlang library.<!--Also in previous RN, 1.12.4-->

+- COPS-4761, DCOS_OSS-5108 - This release fixes an issue where DNS clients deployed for the DC/OS Enterprise cluster are not able to resolve the `registry.component.thisdcos.directory` DNS name. [enterprise type="inline" size="small" /]

+    The issue is caused by DNS clients that have a bug in the `glibc` library.
+The `glibc` bug requires canonical name (CNAME) records to be retrieved before address (A or AAAA) records.

+    With this release, the DC/OS DNS server sorts DNS results to ensure that the CNAME records appear first to resolve this issue.

 [enterprise]
 ## Security
 [/enterprise]